A Jan. 6 pastor divides his Tennessee community with increasingly extremist views

 Back underneath the big tent, the exorcising of evil spirits continued with a Kentucky teen who had been brought to the service by his grandfather, Nightingale, a church attendee.
 The boy, Bronson, had been writhing on the ground, beset, when he suddenly got up and sprinted for the door.

 Volunteers from the church, in black hoodies, tackled the teen in the back of the room.
 They held him down, rubbed his back with Bibles, prayed in tongues and exclaimed, “Out, out, out!”
-One blew a shofar, the ram’s horn normally used in Jewish religious ceremonies that has been appropriated by Christian evangelicals.
+One blew a shofar, the ram’s horn normally used in Jewish religious ceremonies that some Christians also use.

 The two had watched Locke together online, but it was Bronson’s first time at a service, Nightingale said.
 The boy, who had never sworn before, according to his grandmother, was now cussing at the volunteers and growling.